Deodatus of Nevers

 Deodatus (Dié, Didier, Dieudonné, Déodat, Adéodat) of Nevers (d.
 June 19, ca. 679 AD) was a bishop of Nevers from 655.
-Deodatus lived with Arbogast in the monastery of Ebersheim, established by Childeric II near Sélestat in the forest of Haguenau.

 Exploits

-Deodatus' establishment of the monastery Juncturae (Jointures) in the present town of Saint-Dié followed his appointment as the bishop of Nevers.
-He placed Jointures under the Rule of Saint Columban (later changed to that of Saint Benedict).
+Deodatus was born about 590 to an illustrious family of western France.
+In 655 Deodatus was appointed bishop of Nevers.
+He attended the Council of Sens in 657.

+In 664 he resigned his see, having recommended to his clergy the choice of a successor.
+He made the acquaintance of Saints Arbogast and Florentius and walked the mountain passes to the Forest of Haguenau where he led an eremitical life.
 He baptized the son of Saint Hunna (Una), who was also named Deodatus and who is also venerated as a saint.
 Hunna's son became a monk at Ebersheim.

-After 664 Deodatus renounced his see to withdraw to the so-called valley of "Galilaea" in the Vosges, where he lived as a hermit in a cell.
+Later he retired deeper into the Vosges.
+Hun, lord of the Val de Galilee, bestowed on him some territory, which donation was confirmed by King Childeric II.
+There he established the monastery Juncturae (Jointures).
+He placed Jointures under the Rule of Saint Columban, later replaced by the Rule of Saint Benedict.

 Tradition states that he died in the arms of Saint Hidulphus, bishop of Treves.

 Veneration

 The town of Saint-Dié grew up around the monastery of Jointures.
 However, some sources connect the name with an earlier saint, Deodatus of Blois (d.
 525).

+He is invoked as the patron saint for rain, and against thunderstorms, evil spirits, and plague.